vivekmano/flexy205-azure/README.md

-# Send data from an Ewon Flexy to Microsoft Azure IoT Hub
+# Send data from an Ewon Flexy to Microsoft Azure IoT Hub via MQTT
-Getting started guide for Ewon Flexy with Microsoft Azure IoT Hub (via MQTT)
 ===
 ---